 The 2020 “Watch List”

-The ATRA also included 7 jurisdictions on its “watch list,” including Colorado (principally the Colorado Supreme Court and Court of Appeals), Florida (though the ATRA noted that Florida, previously number one on past judicial hellholes lists, has been making strides to improve its liability climate), Maryland, Montana (particularly the Montana Supreme Court), Pennsylvania (especially the Pennsylvania Supreme Court), South Carolina (especially in asbestos litigation), and West Virginia (regarding its Supreme Court of Appeals).
+The ATRA also included 7 jurisdictions on its “watch list,” including Florida (though the ATRA noted that Florida, previously number one on past judicial hellholes lists, has been making strides to improve its liability climate), Oklahoma (a newcomer to the watch list last year, however has been less active in 2020 due to the COVID-19 pandemic), New Jersey, Colorado, Maryland, West Virginia (regarding its Supreme Court of Appeals), and Montana (particularly the Montana Supreme Court).

 Implications For Employers